 The LSU basketball player Angel Reese was originally given her mother’s name.
 Reese celebrated LSU’s recent victory over Miami by posting a picture of herself and her mother on social media.
 LSU’s victory put them in the Final Four, where they’ll play Virginia on Friday night at American Airlines Center in Dallas.

 View this post on Instagram

-After a tweet from a notoriously untrustworthy source implied it was true, there were reports that basketball player Angel Reese and rapper YoungBoy were [email protected].
+After a tweet from a notoriously untrustworthy source implied it was true, there were reports that basketball player Angel Reese and rapper YoungBoy were d@ting.
 Reese quickly refuted the claims, asserting that they were untrue, though.

 Despite this, Reese and YoungBoy have communicated online, and during an Instagram Live session, they even discussed the prospect of YoungBoy attending one of Reese’s games.
 Reese doesn’t appear to be interested in continuing their romance, though.
 Yet, Flau’jae Johnson, another member of her squad, keeps stoking rumors.

 Career Of Angel Reese